RinDig/GPTmetrics/README.md

 The primary goal is to gather data on how different LLMs respond to nuanced, politically-charged, or value-laden questions, providing a framework for analyzing potential biases, personality traits, or cognitive styles embedded in these models.

-# LLM Survey Pipeline - Modular Version

-A modular, scalable implementation of the LLM Survey Aggregator with a web dashboard interface.

 ## Features

 - **Modular Architecture**: Clean separation of concerns with organized modules